linux-system-roles/metrics/README.md

 ### metrics_manage_selinux: false

 Boolean flag allowing to configure selinux using the selinux role.
-Assign the pmcd port, the pmproxy port, the Grafana port and the Redis port depending upon the configuration parameters.
+Assign the pmcd port, the pmproxy port, the Grafana port and either the Valkey or Redis port depending upon the configuration parameters.
 If the variable is set to false, the `metrics role` does not manage the selinux.

 Please note that the pmcd and pmproxy services are in the "ephemeral" range requiring no special setup and the Grafana port is "unregistered".
-The Redis port is gated by the redis_port_t SELinux type and may need to be further configured, if you require direct access (not required if you are accessing it from metrics role tools like Grafana and PCP).
+The Valkey or Redis ports are gated by the valkey_port_t or redis_port_t SELinux types respectively, and may need to be further configured if you require direct access (not required if you are accessing it from metrics role tools like Grafana and PCP).
 Use the `selinux` system role to manage port access, for SELinux contexts.

 NOTE: `metrics_manage_selinux` is limited to *adding* policy.